metapolator/metapolator/working-UI-demo.md

 * **only eight parameters, _max_** which are the same for both levels (there _are no_ master parameters, in general);
 * **lots value ranges** instead of single values; with the sub-glyph levels missing, the chance of looking at ranges has gone up drastically; let’s design modification of these ranges (changing the end-point values rejigs the whole range).

 What stays is a system of **operators** (=, ×, +, max, min)—completed (with - and ÷) for straightforward expression—which can be combined at will at all (2) levels of the hierarchy.
-This allows for some manipulation power. _Example: for this master (or selection of glyphs), divide the Weight by 1.2, add twelve units the Weight, maximum Weight is 24 units and minimum Weight is 7._
+This allows for some manipulation power. _Example: for this master (or selection of glyphs), divide the Weight by 1.2, add twelve units to the Weight, maximum Weight is 24 units and minimum Weight is 7._

 #### hierarchy
 No matter what is being shown in the parameter panel, the layout maintains the following display hierarchy (in top–to–bottom order of display):